void

 postojna.jpg

-Postojna Cave is mentioned by Einjährigfreiwilliger Marek in his story on inventing animals in his brief job as editor of Svět zvířat.
-The Postojna cave did, according to Marek, at a certain time extend all the way to Baltic Sea.
-See Khún for more information.
+Postojna Cave is mentioned by Einjährigfreiwilliger Marek in his story about inventing animals during his brief job as editor of Svět zvířat.
+The Postojna cave, according to Marek, at one time extended to the Baltic Sea.
+See Engineer Khún's Flea for more on this theme.

 Background